Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.78 team ERA ranks third among all league pitching staffs.
+- The Braves' 3.80 team ERA ranks fourth among all league pitching staffs.

-- The righty last appeared on Friday against the Chicago White Sox, when he threw seven scoreless innings while giving up three hits.
+- In his last outing on Saturday against the Chicago White Sox, the righty tossed six innings, giving up five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.